 Volkswagen Financial Services and the German Nature and Biodiversity Conservation Union (NABU) are cooperating as part of the e-mobility program “Blaue Flotte” (“Blue Fleet”).
 As a result, key accounts gain access to all the facets of e-mobility – from fleet analysis, vehicle procurement and advice on infrastructure, to numerous tools and product packages to enable successful operation of an e-fleet.
-As part of that, Volkswagen Financial Services invests in concrete climate protection measures – namely in moor protection projects of the NABU – to reflect the degree to which the vehicles are used during the term of the lease agreement.
+As part of that, Volkswagen Financial Services also invests in concrete climate protection measures – namely in moor protection projects of the NABU.
 One of the core projects is the renaturalization of the Sulinger Moor in Lower Saxony.

-- The midwife foundation “Eine Chance für Kinder”, Braunschweig
+- The midwife foundation “Eine Chance für Kinder”, Brunswick

 - Diakonisches Werk, Wolfsburg